arucker1021/job-board-project/README.md

 This is a simple job board React app that allows a user to edit job listings and add more within a simple screen

-For the Add/Edit functionality I went with a Modal window to bypass routing since the entire application is 3 screens total (for now).

 I used emotionJS to go with the css in JS route since it was recommended and enzyme for testing with jest since it was what I was most comfortable with.

 For implementing the design I went with a design system approach to make the development of css a little more streamlined and implement standardized colors and use rem values globally within the project.
 I did change one of the colors from figma to a slightly darker gray because of the text not being WCAG AA compliant on the light gray background.
 I also used less colors over all since there were a few that were very close to each other and I did not feel it was necessary to have the full color gamut of what was effectively black.